kevinveenbirkenbach/linux-image-manager/README.md

 <sub>*Core System* changes the wallpaper every day to the [Astronomy Picture of the Day](https://apod.nasa.gov/apod/).
 This wallpaper is from the 2019-10-07 and shows Jupiter with the shadow of his moon Io. </sub>

 ## Requirements
 This script is optimized for a [Manjaro Linux](https://manjaro.org) with a [GNOME desktop](https://www.gnome.org/?).
-It's recommended to encrypt to hard drive with [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) if the computer isn't shared.
+It's recommended to encrypt the hard drive with [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) if the computer isn't shared.

 ## System
 ### Key Bindings